 If the Lens has already been Live and it's just your most recent submission that is

 Invalid, the previous version will remain active and it can still be used by Snapchatters.

-Status.
-For more information on why a lens might have been rejected, please refer to the Submission Guidelines.
+For more information on why a Lens might have been rejected, please refer to the Submission Guidelines.
 When your Lens is rejected, it can no longer be unlocked.

 However, if your Lens has been rejected you have the opportunity to modify your Lens Project, fix the content, and submit an update.

-To copy your Lens ID go to My Lenses and hover over the label below your Snapcode.
-Click, and your Lens ID will be copied to your clipboard.
+To copy your Lens ID go to My Lenses and select the Lens you need the ID from.
+Click on the copy icon and your Lens ID will be copied to your clipboard.

 Please refer to the guides below for additional information: